TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.37.md

 ---

-Who is he that saith, and it cometh to pass, when the Lord commandeth it not?
+Who is he who says, and it comes to pass, when the Lord doesn't command it?